majbacka-labs/nixos.fi/docs/applications.md

 ## Scenarios

-Nixie can be used to deploy any system or network you desire to be truly ephemeral and immutable.
-If I had to list some use cases, they all share a common ideology: a network of similarly set up machines but with scalable, dynamic quantity.
+Nixie can be used to deploy any system or network you desire to be truly declarative and ephemeral.
+But just to give you an idea, I've listed a few use cases below.
+They all share a common ideology: a network of similarly set-up machines but with scalable, dynamic quantity.

-Just to give you an idea, I've listed a few:

 ### 1. Blockchain Infrastructure Management